RaphaelItotia/Simple_Linear_Regression/README.md

 **13668.030893042014**, this means the average error in predictions is about $13,668.

 Since the prices are in hundreds of thousands, an RMSE of about $13,668 is acceptable.

+## Model interpretation

+Concludes that the model is applicable.